LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 *"The SUID bit is probably used most often.
 It gives non-root users a temporary privilege escalation to superuser to perform a task. [...] for normal users to use `ping`, [which] is owned by user `root` and has the SUID bit set so that when you run `ping`, it executes with UID 0 regardless of your UID."*

+## BusyBox to the rescue!

+*"BusyBox tools implement a subset of the functions of the desktop equivalents, but they do enough of it to be useful in the majority of cases.
+Another trick BusyBox employs is to combine all the tools together into a single binary"*

+*"BusyBox has over three hundred applets including an init program, several shells of varying levels of complexity, and utilities for most admin tasks.
+There is even a simple version of the vi editor, so you can change text files on your device."*

+## ToyBox - an alternative to BusyBox

+*"ToyBox has the same aim as BusyBox, but with more emphasis on complying with standards, especially POSIX-2008 and LSB 4.1"*

+*"it implements fewer applets [than BusyBox]"*

+*"[The] main difference is the license, which is BSD rather than GPL v2."*

+## Reducing the size by stripping

+    :::bash
+    arm-cortex_a8-linux-gnueabihf-strip rootfs/lib/libc-2.22.so

+> Be careful about stripping kernel modules.
+Some symbols are required by the module loader to relocate the module code, and so the module will fail to load if they are stripped out.
+Use this command to remove debug symbols while keeping those used for relocation: strip --strip-unneeded <module name>.

+## Device nodes

+*"[...]
+Unix philosophy that everything is a file (except network interfaces, which are sockets)."*

+*"Block devices are mass storage devices, such as SD cards or hard drives.
+A character device is pretty much anything else, once again with the exception of network interfaces."*

+*"Device nodes are created using the program named `mknod` (short for make node):*"

+    :::bash
+    mknod <name> <type> <major> <minor>

+*"The parameters to `mknod` are as follows:*

+- *`name` is the name of the device node that you want to create.*
+- *`type` is either `c` for character devices or `b` for a block.*
+- *`major` and `minor` are a pair of numbers, which are used by the kernel to route file requests to the appropriate device driver code.
+There is a list of standard major and minor numbers in the kernel source in the file `Documentation/devices.txt`."*

+*"In a really minimal root filesystem, you need just two nodes to boot with BusyBox: `console` and `null`."*

+*"The `console` only needs to be accessible to `root`, the owner of the device node, so the access permissions are `600`.
+The `null` device should be readable and writable by everyone, so the mode is `666`.
+You can use the `-m` option for `mknod` to set the mode when creating the node.
+You need to be `root` to create device nodes, as shown here:"*

+    :::bash
+    sudo mknod -m 666 dev/null c 1 3
+    sudo mknod -m 600 dev/console c 5 1

+*"You can delete device nodes using the standard `rm` command: there is no `rmnod` command because, once created, they are just files."*